 You can now carry out viewings and let out homes, but you’ll need to adhere to the government’s guidelines.
 These including social distancing, wearing a face covering and providing separate towels for people coming to view properties.

 This story was originally published in March 2020, but has since been updated.
-The last update was on 18 March 2021 with news of the eviction ban in Wales being extended until 30 June.
+The last update was on 14 May 2021 with news of the eviction ban in England ending on 31 May.